Knee Arthroscopy Santa Rosa

 Treatment for a meniscus tear often begins with conservative methods such as rest, ice or over-the-counter medication.
 If these treatments are not effective and symptoms continue, you may benefit from arthroscopic knee surgery.
 During the procedure the torn segment of the meniscus is removed and the edges are trimmed to a smooth surface.
 Occasionally, the torn meniscus edges can be sutured together.

 Recovery from meniscus surgery can take several months and depends if the tissue is sutured together or trimmed.
 Most patients recover well from this procedure and are able to return to their normal activities.
+Contact us at Redwood Orthopaedic in Santa Rosa, CA for more information about your meniscus tear.

 ACL Injury Treatment